yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 The notify container can be configured with transaction support, so the event action can be performed under a transaction.
 Exceptions thrown by the event listener cause the operations performed within the listener to be rolled back automatically.

 {% exclamation %} When using transactions, only the event listener operations are rolled back.
 The notifications are not sent again in case of a transaction rollback.
-If this behavior is required, please consider using the depanlinkPolling Event Containertengahlink./polling-container-component.htmlbelakanglink.
+If this behavior is required, please consider using the [Polling Event Container](./polling-container-component.html).
 Adding transaction support to the polling container is very simple.
 It is done by setting the `TransactionType` property.
 There are two transaction types: Distributed and Manual.
 - Distributed transaction - an embedded distributed transaction manager will be created and it will be used for creating transaction (Only one transaction manager will be created per AppDomain).
 - Manual transaction - transactions will be created by the transaction manager that is stored in the `TransactionManager` property.
 By default no transaction manager is stored and therefore, no transaction will be used.
 For example: